Embroidering onto a Woven Backdrop - Learn This Weaving Technique

 Tip 1: Use a yarn needle

 This kind of large blunt tip needle is perfect for embroidering onto the woven backdrop.
-You can thread it with yarn or wool roving, and because it’s blunt it shouldn’t catch on your weave.
+You can thread it with yarn or wool roving; it shouldn’t catch on your weave because it's blunt.
 It's also called a 'Tapestry Needle'.

 Tip 2: Use knots to start pieces of yarn with

-I recommend using quite chunky knots to start your stitches, when you’re using yarn.
+I recommend using chunky knots to start your stitches when using yarn.
 I do at least a double overhand knot (or a triple).

-You will still have to be quite careful about not pulling the knot through to the front, but if you’re gentle with your first stitches, then it should hold fine.
+You will still have to be careful about not pulling the knot through to the front, but if you’re gentle with your first stitches, it should hold fine.

-This doesn’t apply to when you’re using Wool Roving, which doesn’t require knots.
+This doesn’t apply when you’re using Wool Roving, which doesn’t require knots.